amirrajan/nodekick/README.md

     git push clever master

 And your app should be up on Clever Cloud.
+To get the temporary url for you application, click the `Domains` menu item after selecting your app from the `Apps` dropdown located at the top of the page.
+The url will be listed there.